-• The bully/bullies may be asked to genuinely apologise.
-Other consequences may take place.

-• In serious cases, suspension or even exclusion will be considered.

-• If possible, the members will be reconciled.

-• After the incident(s) have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.
+- The bully/bullies will be asked to genuinely apologise.
+Other consequences may take place. - In serious cases, suspension or even exclusion from the club will be considered. - If possible, the members will be reconciled. - After the incident(s) have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.